 Standing tall at 2,300m, Val Thorens is officially the highest ski resort in Europe.
-The ski area reaches up to 3,230m at the peak of its skiable glaciers, Péclet and Thorens.
+The area reaches up to 3,230m at the peak of its skiable glaciers, Péclet and Thorens.
 This prime location was no accident.
 Val Thorens was purpose-built to ensure it occupied the ultimate location in the Three Valleys ski area.
 There’s an abundance of ski-in ski-out accommodation making it easy access to the snowy slopes.
 Most other French ski resorts sit at an altitude of under 2,000m.
-Staying in Val Thorens you can wake up each morning to the sunrise dancing across the surrounding summits, before clipping into your skis and setting off from your doorstep to enjoy the powder.
+Staying in Val Thorens ski resort you can wake up each morning to the sunrise dancing across the surrounding summits, before clipping into your skis and setting off from your doorstep to enjoy the powder.

 The Three Valleys is a phenomenal winter playground that is second to none.
 It’s the world’s largest ski area and is comprised of a huge choice of runs for every type of skier.
 Beginners and intermediates can try the gentle, sunny terrain on the Maurienne side.
 Whilst more advanced skiers can take on the off-piste around the Lac du Lou area, or even try the 150km of scenic cross-country routes.

 After a rewarding day on the mountain, skiers can enjoy the ultimate convenience when it comes to returning home.
-A large proportion of the resort’s accommodation offers ski-in ski-out access.
-When it comes to an unbeatable high-altitude overall experience Tignes has thought of everything.
+A large proportion of the ski resort’s accommodation offers ski-in ski-out access.
+When it comes to an unbeatable high-altitude and overall experience Tignes ski resort has thought of everything.
 Enjoy a huge choice of gourmet dining options dotted around its slopes.
 Try Le Panoramic restaurant, situated at 3,032m on the Grande Motte glacier and kitted out with cosy sheepskin rugs.